-The three crucial components of sustainable investing
+The “three Ps” that are crucial for sustainable investing

-The three crucial components of sustainable investing
+The “three Ps” that are crucial for sustainable investing

 Sustainable funds have been growing rapidly in recent years amid increased environmental awareness and as the current pandemic puts social issues front of mind.
 However, there’s no standard industry definition of sustainable investing.